-SC Commerce Secretary on proposed steel tariffs: "There is concern" - South Carolina Radio Network
+SC Commerce Secretary on proposed steel tariffs: 'There is concern' - South Carolina Radio Network

-The Secretary of the South Carolina Department of Commerce says there is some concern in his department about tariffs on imported steel proposed by President Trump.
+South Carolina’s Commerce Secretary says there is some concern in his department about imported steel tariffs proposed by President Donald Trump.

-Commerce Secretary Bobby Hitt was asked by senators at the Senate Oversight Committee meeting Tuesday morning what impacts the department anticipated regarding the controversial proposal.
+Secretary Bobby Hitt was asked by senators at the Labor, Commerce and Industry Oversight Committee meeting Tuesday morning what impacts the department anticipated regarding the controversial proposal.

 “There is concern,” Hitt told senators.
 “No one’s hair’s on fire yet, to be quite blunt.
 These are all fairly sophisticated companies.
 They’ve sort of been here before.”

-Hitt explained when he was working for BMW, the Bush administration imposed steel tariffs in 2002 that lasted about 18 months.
+Hitt explained, while he was working for BMW, the Bush administration imposed steel tariffs in 2002 that lasted about 18 months.
 The steel BMW required for its vehicles was not available by U.S. producers, so the company requested a waiver.

 “All these things don’t translate quite as easily as everyone thinks,” he explained.
 “And crashworthiness of a car is based on the strength of the metal.
 It can get very technical very fast.
 And so you get into these conversations to try to protect your product, remember, you have a product liability as well when you put a product on the road.
 It gets fairly complicated.”